-OBMEP - Juvenile Abundance - Mark-Recapture (ID:194) https://www.monitoringresources.org/Document/Protocol/Details/194 OBMEP - Juvenile Abundance - Snorkel surveys (ID:7) https://www.monitoringresources.org/Document/Protocol/Details/7
+OBMEP - Juvenile Abundance - Mark-Recapture (ID:194)

+OBMEP - Juvenile Abundance - Snorkel surveys (ID:7)

 Juvenile abundance monitoring in tributaries is accomplished through the implementation of an electrofishing mark-recapture study in the Washington State portion of the subbasin.
-To estimate outmigration, OBMEP operated a rotary screw trap from 2004 through 2011 on the mainstem Okanogan River, however, low capture efficiencies of naturally produced steelhead yielded highly variable and unreliable abundance estimates for that species.
+To estimate outmigration, OBMEP operated a rotary screw trap from 2004 through 2011 on the mainstem Okanogan River; however, low capture efficiencies of naturally produced steelhead yielded highly variable and unreliable abundance estimates for that species.
 Challenges to derive meaningful outmigration estimates required a shift in methodology.
 Starting in 2014, outmigration for natural-origin juvenile steelhead was calculated from PIT tags from the mark-recapture study and subsequent detections within the subbasin and downriver the following spring.
-In 2019, electrofishing-based sampling was conducted in Loup Loup, Salmon, Omak, Wanacut, Tunk, Aeneas, Bonaparte, Tonasket, and Ninemile Creeks in the Washington portion of the subbasin.
-These creeks represent ~85% of all tributary steelhead spawners.
+In 2020, electrofishing-based sampling was conducted in Loup Loup, Salmon, Omak, Wanacut, Tunk, Aeneas, Bonaparte, Tonasket, and Ninemile Creeks in the Washington portion of the subbasin.
 The remaining three creeks (Johnson, Wildhorse Spring, and Antoine Creeks) were not sampled due to lack of access, time, or available staff.
-Five subwatersheds were also sampled in the

-British Columbia side of the subbasin, including aksk^wək^want (Inkaneep), nSax^wlqax^wiya (Vaseux), Shuttleworth, Shatford and akłx^wmina?
+Five subwatersheds were also sampled in the British Columbia side of the subbasin, including akskwant (Inkaneep), nʕaxwlqaxwiya (Vaseux), Shuttleworth, Shatford and aktwmina?
 (Shingle) Creeks.
-Detailed methods for the juvenile markrecapture/outmigration project are presented in Appendix B.
+Detailed methods for the juvenile mark-recapture/outmigration project are presented in Appendix B.

-Snorkel surveys have been conducted in both Washington State and British Columbia from 2004 through 2019.
+Snorkel surveys have been conducted in both Washington State and British Columbia from 2004 through 2020.
 In this document, snorkel survey metrics have been presented as density of juvenile O. mykiss/area, which were derived by dividing the observed number of fish by the wetted surface area of the survey site.
 Wetted surface area was calculated by measuring 22 evenly spaced wetted width measurements during habitat surveys and multiplying the average width by the total survey reach length.